Rauleal/Immersive_enviroments_hva/basic_workshop_TD/README.md

 * Use CHOPs channels to control TOPs parameters in real-time
   * Binding operators
   * Basic audio-reactive network
-* Be familiar with resources to investigate further by yourself
+* Be familiar with resources/authors to investigate further by yourself

+--

+* Start to get familiar with the 3D environment of Touch Designer
+  * SOP family
+  * Setting up a 3d environment
+  * Materials
+  * Camera COMP
+ * One of the following
+  * Interactive particles
+  * Basic Instancing

+--

 * Be able to pass data between an Arduino and Touch Designer using a serial port
    * Serial DAT